 In this course, you will access health-related websites worldwide.
 You will also participate in email and computer conferencing with other students.
 Students are expected to connect to an Internet Service Provider at their own expense.

 In order to successfully complete this course, you must own or have ready access to certain computer hardware and software programs.
-For complete and up-to-date information on the minimum computer requirements required to complete the graduate nursing courses, visit the Centre for Nursing and Health Studies technical site.
+For complete and up-to-date information on the minimum computer requirements required to complete the graduate nursing courses, visit the Faculty of Health Disciplines technical site.

 Upon completion of all courses of the NP program, you are required to complete a comprehensive examination.
 The examination evaluates your knowledge in both the clinical services and community health development components of advanced nursing practice.
 You must pass the comprehensive examination in order to receive a final course grade for NURS 530.
 This unit will provide information about the examination and suggestions to assist you in preparing for the examination.